3mdeb/news-and-ideas/blog/content/post/2024-11-04-qubes-os-summit-post.md

-She discussed integrating modern design elements to align Qubes OS with contemporary usability standards and improvements in the new devices widget, such as automatically attaching the new device to a qube.
+She discussed integrating modern design elements to align Qubes OS with contemporary usability standards and improvements in the new devices widget, such as automatically attaching the new device to a Qube.

 After the short break, Piotr started the design session:
 [Enhancing OS Awarness of Hardware Security Capabilities in Qubes OS](https://www.youtube.com/watch?v=tT9ss8gQYm8&t=5s).